kirby-b/Godot-Platformer/docs/DOCUMENTATION.md

 Day 47: I added the game over screen and getting a life at 100 coins

+Day 48: Added an invisible box for secrets.
+I added it to lvl 1 and added item boxes to lvl 2 and lvl 3

 # Tips, Tricks, and Advice

 1. In Godot 4 to change cell size of a tilemap, you go to where it says tileset in the upper right corner and click the down arrow.
 From there click edit and the cell size should be there.